-Altium Concord Pro, in conjunction with Altium Designer, brings support for Managed Projects.
-Managed Projects target the development stage of the project lifecycle, simplifying the creation and ongoing workflow for version controlled projects.
-Centralized storage under the control of Altium Concord Pro also enables this feature to be a foundation for other collaborative services.
+Concord Pro, in conjunction with Altium Designer, brings support for Managed Projects.
+Managed projects target the development stage of the project lifecycle, simplifying the creation and ongoing workflow for version controlled projects.
+Centralized storage under the control of Concord Pro also enables this feature to be a foundation for other collaborative services.

-Management is performed through the Projects page of the Concord Pro's browser interface.
-New Managed Projects can be created through this interface, or through the Create Project dialog in Altium Designer.
-Alternatively, an existing, non-managed project, can be quickly made available to Concord Pro.
+Management is performed through the Projects page of Concord Pro's browser interface.
+New managed projects can be created through this interface, or through the Create Project dialog in Altium Designer.
+Alternatively, an existing non-managed project can be quickly made available to Concord Pro.

-You can also access a manufacturing orientated CAD-centric view of the project, which offers Design, BOM and Manufacturing view options:
+You can also access a manufacturing orientated CAD-centric view of the project, which offers Design, Supply, Manufacture and History view options:

 Most electronic products that are designed are fixed to some kind of mechanical structure - either a chassis, or an enclosure.
 Finding a mechanical conflict between board (ECAD) and chassis/enclosure (MCAD) late in the design process can be a costly experience.
 And while you could get a 3D model exported from Altium Designer, it is a manual process that needs conscious decision and action to do so.
 In reality, this is performed very infrequently, with the result being that the MCAD designer is never quite sure if what they've got is the latest and greatest.
 It really shouldn’t be so hard to ensure you’re not about to waste a pile of money just because your tools don’t talk.

-Altium Concord Pro provides native ECAD to MCAD collaboration where data flows seamlessly between domains.
-No more polling for updates, and no more uncertainty.
+Concord Pro provides native ECAD to MCAD collaboration where data flows seamlessly between domains.
+No more polling for updates and no more uncertainty.
 Data is pushed between domains as the design evolves, ensuring design coherence.

-The following MCAD platforms and versions are currently supported:
+The following MCAD platforms and versions are officially supported: